acbsp/bonafide.guru/en/contents.rst

 2A.
 Please examine the following extract from the recordings of the 2nd day of the meetings.
-The question under discussion was about the use of the words "my initiated disciple" in `Srila Prabhupada's Will <http://www.iskconirm.com/tfo.htm#Will>`__, which Jayapataka Maharaja explained actually was a result of the "spaced-out" condition of the disciples who compiled the will.
+The question under discussion was about the use of the words "my initiated disciple" in `|SP|'s
+Will <http://www.iskconirm.com/tfo.htm#Will>`__, which Jayapataka Maharaja explained actually was a result of the "spaced-out" condition of the disciples who compiled the will.

 **Jayapataka Swami:**

-The Will is not even personally compiled by Srila Prabhupada.
+The Will is not even personally compiled by |SP|.
 Actually, it was compiled by Giriraj.
 There's a discussion which was recorded on 2nd June 1977.
 Giriraj says 'so we drafted a Will including the Trust with the properties of India and some of the other'..... it continues...
 Why the devotees added the words 'my initiated disciple' in a final text is an interesting little story.
-On May 27th the devotees read the first draft to Srila Prabhupada.
+On May 27th the devotees read the first draft to |SP|.
 For Vrindavan, the draft proposed 3 trustees including Viswambar Dayal, better known as Bharatji a friend of ISKCON who helped in Vrindavan.
-The following discussion ensued (reads out from a Srila Prabhupada conversation extract from the folio):
+The following discussion ensued (reads out from a |SP| conversation extract from the folio):

 **Devotee:** 'Prabhupada, Viswambar is not a regular disciple.